 Stacking by writing out the full alias structure

 There's a few bit to change in the R code below, highlighted in blue for you.
-Remember, you'll need to install the packages tidyr and stringr as well.
+Remember, you'll need to install the packages at the top of this script.

 library(tidyr)